-Deutsche Börse Aktiengesellschaft can generate additional equity by re-selling own shares.
-Besides disposal via the stock exchange - which ensures equal treatment of shareholders in accordance with the legal definition - or by offer to all shareholders, the proposed resolution under agenda item 6 also makes the Company's own shares available for use as consideration in mergers and acquisitions or to acquire equity interests in companies or parts of companies and other assets under the exclusion of shareholders' subscription rights.
+Deutsche Börse Aktiengesellschaft may generate additional equity by re-selling own shares.
+Besides disposal via the stock exchange or by offer to ail shareholders - which ensure equal treatment of shareholders in accordance with the legal definition - the proposed resolution under agenda item 8 also makes the Company's own shares available for use as consideration in mergers and acquisitions or to acquire equity interests in companies or parts of companies and other assets under the exclusion of shareholders' subscription rights.
 This provision is designed to enable the Company to react swiftly and successfully to advantageous offers or other opportunities to acquire companies and equity interests in companies or parts of companies, or other assets on both the domestic and international markets.
-Negotiations frequently reveal the necessity to provide consideration in the form of shares rather than in cash.
+Frequently, negotiations result in the necessity to provide consideration in the form of shares rather than in cash.
 The authorization takes account of this necessity.